|Office of the Dean||713-743-2610|

 In Spring 2007, the Fred Parks Boardroom opened to extend this mission.
-In addition to displaying some of these wines, this room serves as the fine dining venue for the University and provides our students another opportunity to exhibit their skills and creativity.
+In addition to displaying some of these wines, this room will serve as the fine dining venue for the University and provide our students another opportunity to exhibit their skills and creativity.

 The College is home to two national research and information centers, two university institutes, and a center of excellence that meet the needs of both students and the hospitality industry.
 Institutes and centers housed at the College include: The American Hotel and Lodging Association Information Center, the Hospitality Financial and Technical Professionals Research Institute, the Hospitality Industry Diversity Institute, the Wine and Spirits Management Institute, and the Gaming Education and Research Institute.

 A number of competitive scholarships and awards are funded by the College and hospitality industry.
 Applications are available each year from November 1 through March 1 for the following academic year.
 Applications are only available online at www.hrm.uh.edu/scholarships.

 Houston, Texas 77204-3028

 There are 14 student organizations in which students can become involved.
 These include:

 For more information on these organizations, visit www.hrm.uh.edu under Prospective Students portal and click on Academics.

 JéAnna L. Abbott, Stephen C. Barth, Agnes L. DeFranco, Douglas C. Keister (Emeritus), Clinton L. Rappole (Emeritus)